-• Configure versioningit as normal.
-However, with Hatch, you have two possible locations to put versioningit's configuration in: either a [tool.versioningit] table as used with setuptools or under the [tool.hatch.version] table.
-Moreover, unlike when using setuptools, you don't even need the [tool. versioningit] table if it's just going to be empty.
+• Configure versioningit as normal (mostly; see the note about onbuild below).
+However, with Hatch, you have two possible locations to put versioningit's configuration in: either the [tool.versioningit] table as used with setuptools or under the [tool.hatch.version] table.
+Moreover, unlike when using setuptools, you don't even need the [tool.versioningit] table if it's just going to be empty.